MrStahlfelge/gdx-gamesvcs/README.md

 and so on.

+For HTML5, you also have to include the sources

+    compile "de.golfgl.gdxgamesvcs:gdx-gamesvcs-html:$gamsvcsVersion"
+    compile "de.golfgl.gdxgamesvcs:gdx-gamesvcs-core:$gamsvcsVersion:sources"
+    compile "de.golfgl.gdxgamesvcs:gdx-gamesvcs-html:$gamsvcsVersion:sources"

-For HTML5, you also have to add a line to `GdxDefinition.gwt.xml` and `GdxDefinitionSuperdev.gwt.xml`:
+and add a line to `GdxDefinition.gwt.xml` and `GdxDefinitionSuperdev.gwt.xml`:

     <inherits name="de.golfgl.gdxgamesvcs.gdx_gamesvcs_gwt" />